Anaminus/rbxmk/doc/types.md

 ## EnumItemDesc
 [EnumItemDesc]: #user-content-enumitemdesc

-The **EnumDesc** type describes an enum item.
+The **EnumItemDesc** type describes an enum item.
 It has the following members:

 Member                                         | Kind
 -----------------------------------------------|-----